seastwood/usb-audio-ip-client/README.md

   - The only setting necessary to change is the Host Destination IP, which is the CLIENT IP.
   - You may also want to increase the Audio Rate for better quality, but this may interfere with USBIP devices if set too high.
   - Once this is done, you should have a new input device called "rtp-source" (or whatever you changed it to) in your computer settings.
-- If Pipewire is set up correctly and audio devices are available, devices should appear in the list.
+- If Pipewire is set up correctly and audio devices are available, devices should appear in the lists.
+The following configuration only requires setting these settings on the Host Devices:
   - You will want to link the INPUT device (if one is plugged in) to the SINK device you configured.
+Input -> RTP-sink-sender (It will not work the other way around).
     - The configured sink device may not appear without an output device connected to the host.
       - I am using a usb audio adapter with both a separate microphone and speaker plug, on which I only need to have a microphone plugged in.
       - I found that a headset adapter with a headset plugged in works as well.

-  - Then click "Restart Client PW" to allow the client to sync with the new host audio link.
     - You should see the link appear in the Host Linked Audio Devices list.
-    - You should now be recieving sound through your new rtp-source input device.
+    - You should now be recieving sound through your new RTP-source-receiver input device on your pc.
-  - This is not configured to send audio back to the host.
+      - If it doesn't, try clicking "Restart Client PW" to allow the client to sync with the new host audio link.
+  - To stream sound back to the host device(sending it out of your pc) link the RTP-source-receiver to the output device.
+RTP-source-receiver -> output.
+(It will not work the other way around)
-    - I stream the sound output through Moonlight, which will need to be restarted if this was configured through the Moonlight stream.
+    - Note: If you configured this through a Moonlight session, the session will need to be restarted.
 This is necessary to get the Sunshine Sink Streams to re-initialize because the Pipewire service was restarted during the stream.
 - All connections will remain connected even when the GUI is closed.
 The actual connections are made with USBIP and Pipewire.

 ![Screenshot From 2025-01-07 20-08-16](https://github.com/user-attachments/assets/ea5cbd55-8f6f-4d33-928f-e8df7631b6f9)